amcm329/cod_hurricane_prediction/scripts/README.md

 * **Engine Profile**: 1vCPU / 2 GiB Memory

 Then click "Create Application".
 After the Application deploys, click on the blue-arrow next to the name to launch the application in a new window.

+**Note:**: it might require some credentials to log in, these are the same ones provided for the Workbench.